ryancampbell514/HeatSmoothing/README.md

 #### Attacking

-First, compute the L-bound from the paper for any of our baseline and our averaged models by running
+First, compute the *L*-bound from the paper for any of our baseline and our averaged models by running
 ```
 python test_statistics.py --datadir 'DIRECTORY WHERE IMAGENET VALIDATION DATASET IS STORED' --model-path 'MODEL PATH.pth.tar'
 ```